Peace and Security Council: Members

 Each term starts from the date of the 1st of April and ends on the date of the 31st of March.
 As of April 2020, the following countries occupy the seats of the PSC:

+Morocco, a member of the Peace and Security Council of the African Union, assumed the presidency of this important executive body for a three-year term (2022–2025) starting from the first of February 2024.
+This council is dedicated to promoting peace, security, and stability on the African continent.